mailcow/mailcow-dockerized-docs/docs/u_e-rspamd.md

 ## Learn Spam & Ham

 Rspamd learns mail as spam or ham when you move a message in or out of the junk folder to any mailbox besides trash.
-This is achieved by using the Dovecot plugin "antispam" and a simple parser script.
+This is achieved by using the Sieve plugin "sieve_imapsieve" and parser scripts.

-Rspamd also auto-learns mail when a high or low score is detected (see https://rspamd.com/doc/configuration/statistic.html#autolearning)
+Rspamd also auto-learns mail when a high or low score is detected (see https://rspamd.com/doc/configuration/statistic.html#autolearning).
+We configured the plugin to keep a sane ratio between spam and ham learns.

 The bayes statistics are written to Redis as keys `BAYES_HAM` and `BAYES_SPAM`.

+Besides bayes, a local fuzzy storage is used to learn recurring patterns in text or images that indicate ham or spam.

 You can also use Rspamd's web UI to learn ham and / or spam or to adjust certain settings of Rspamd.